The tunnel number of all 11 and 12 crossing alternating knots: Introduction

-We enumerate all possible examples of these knots with 11 and 12 crossings and use the program \snappy, by Culler, Dunfield, Goerner, and Weeks, to identify them.
+We enumerate all possible examples of these knots with 11 and 12 crossings and use the program \snappy \ \cite{snappy}, by Culler, Dunfield, Goerner, and Weeks, to identify them.
 We also use the data on bridge number of these knots, supplied by the online database Knotinfo \cite{knotinfo}, and are able to identify the tunnel number of every alternating 11 and 12 crossing knot, of which there are 1655 knots.
 For exactly two alternating knots, this first method does not work, but Moriah and Lustig's result in \cite{LM} provides the tunnel number.
-These methods also give exact values and bounds for many non-alternating knots.
-There are 1073 non-alternating 11 and 12 crossing knots, and we have calculated the tunnel numbers of 142 of them.
-The remaining 931 knots have tunnel number one or two.
-See Tables \ref{table:alternating} and \ref{table:nonalternating} for a summary of the results.
+These and other methods also give exact values and bounds for many non-alternating knots.
+There are 1073 non-alternating 11 and 12 crossing knots, and we have calculated the tunnel numbers of 881 of them.
+The remaining 192 knots have tunnel number one or two.

 \begin{theorem} The tunnel number of all 1655 alternating 11 or 12 crossing knots has been calculated.
-The tunnel number of 142 non-alternating 11 or 12 crossing knots has also been calculated. \end{theorem}
+The tunnel number of 881 non-alternating 11 or 12 crossing knots has also been calculated. \end{theorem}

-In the process of this work, we have also enumerated all Montesinos knots with 11 and 12 crossings.
-The full list of all these results can be found online for download at \url{https://github.com/fcastellanomacias/tunnel}.
+A list of these tunnel numbers can be found in Appendix \ref{appendix}.
+In the process of this work, we have also enumerated all Montesinos knots with 14 crossings or fewer.
+The full list of all these results and the associated code can be found online for download at

-We will define the relevant terms in the next section and in Section \ref{sec:bounds}, we give well known relations between tunnel number and other invariants.
+We will define the relevant terms in the next section and in Section \ref{sec:bounds} we give well-known relations between tunnel number and other invariants.
 Then in Section \ref{sec:main} we will discuss the algorithms used and finally, in Section \ref{sec:results}, we prove our main result and provide summary tables which help explain the proof.